 It triggers a similar kind of opioid receptors that are activated by narcotics.
 This helps to effectively eliminate withdrawal symptoms in the patient.
 With the right dose of this drug, opiate withdrawal symptoms can be prevented and it eases the craving for the drug but note that it does not give the state of euphoria.

 The dose of Methadone can be gradually reduced which helps to relieve the victim from physical drug dependence without causing withdrawal symptoms.
 It is the most common and effective opiate addiction treatment medication.

 Buprenorphine is taken alone (Subutex) or combination buprenorphine & naloxone (Suboxone)

 It is the latest kind of drug that helps in detoxification from the addiction to opioids.
-It activates the opioid receptors which reduce craving for drug preventing withdrawal.
+It activates the opioid receptors which reduce the craving for drugs preventing withdrawal.

-One of the study published in JAMA Psychiatry (Oct 2013), the results found that use of buprenorphine taper in combination with naltrexone for 4 weeks maintenance treatment enhanced abstinence rates.
+One of the studies published in JAMA Psychiatry (Oct 2013), the results found that the use of buprenorphine taper in combination with naltrexone for 4 weeks maintenance treatment enhanced abstinence rates